Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

 - `privatelink.westeurope.backup.windowsazure.com`
 - `westeurope.privatelink.siterecovery.windowsazure.com`

-We also configure `Virtual network links` to connect each Private DNS Zone to the hub Virtual Networks, which in this example are `myorg-hub-northeurope` and `myorg-hub-westeurope`.
+The module also creates virtual network links to connect each private DNS zone to the hub networks, which in this example are `myorg-hub-northeurope` and `myorg-hub-westeurope`.

-> **NOTE:** As we have defined custom locations, note that the default `eastus` location is no longer included.
+Additionally, the module has linked all private DNS zones to both hub virtual networks in `northeurope` and `westeurope`.

 ## Additional considerations